 Jonathan Macey has 25 years of experience in the auctioneering and financial business; his forte is exit strategies along with a wealth of knowledge in the art business.
 Jonathan trained from an early age at London-based auctioneers, Phillips, and graduated as an auctioneer and valuer.
 He has been assisting private clients and institutions on portfolio building in the art business and he also has a wealth of high net worth art investor clients globally.
 Over the years has gained valuable knowledge in the art market and brings his success to others for educational seminars and regular press interviews.

 Managing Director, Private Banking, North Asia and Wealth Solution, Asia

 BMO (Bank of Montreal) Private Bank

-Simon is highly regarded in the industry and has won many industry awards during his professional careers.
-He is a chartered accountant, qualified in Canada and a member of the STEP.
+Simon is highly regarded in the industry and has won many industry awards during his professional career.
+He is a chartered accountant, qualified in Canada and a member of STEP.
 He was an executive committee member of the Hong Kong Trustee Association from 1996 to 2005, and was also the deputy chairman between 1999 and 2000.